Alan-w92/Quick-Bytes/README.md

  from the search results
--Logged in users can edit and delete the their lists and add comments to existing lists -Users may edit their account information at any time or remove their account
+-Logged in users can edit and delete the their lists and add comments to existing lists -Users may edit their account information at any time or remove their account -Users have access to the google map API for a map of their surrounding area -Users may search the google map for nearby stores of their choosing
 ```

 # Technologies